Top Strategies for Teaching Grammar to English Language Learners

 • Have students complete a survey that asks them to use a structure in context, and use that information to establish your next steps.

-Whatever you do, ensure you have a baseline for their exposure to and comfort level with the language before you go too far.
+Whatever you do, ensure you have a baseline for their exposure to and comfort level with the language first.

 Make use of pop culture

-Most likely, your enthusiasm about a grammar point has been met with grumbles from your students, perhaps even an “It’s boring, teacher!” so it’s necessary for you to figure out how to get your students to see that grammar is all around them.
+Most likely, your enthusiasm about a grammar point has been met with grumbles from your students, perhaps even an “It’s boring, teacher!”
+It’s necessary for you to figure out how to get your students to see that grammar is all around them.

-Think about how you can tap into popular culture – contemporary music, viral YouTube videos, memes, interviews with celebrities, conversations on social media – which provides fertile ground for authentic language use.
+Think about how you can tap into popular culture.
+This can range from contemporary music, viral YouTube videos, memes, and interviews with celebrities to conversations on social media, all of which provide fertile ground for authentic language use.
 Pull cultural artifacts to engage your students, and examine the language that is being used.
-Show an image of Ariana Grande and ask students to use the present tense to describe her daily routine, or use a picture of Grumpy Cat and have them tell you what happened that made Grumpy Cat, well, grumpy.
+Show a meme or reel, and then have them tell you what happened before or after the action, or ask them to describe what they see.

 Thai students participate in an ESL role-play activity.